Fundamental Needs provides communities with the resources necessary to become their own solution.

 Fundamental Needs is designed to go into communities with questions, not solutions.
 Instead of coming with a one size fits all solution, we ask the community what it is that they need most and start to develop our plans from there.

 Fundamental Needs was formed to combat the inequalities caused by oversight and neglect.
-The founders of Fundamental Needs have all experienced or seen first hand how desperate some of the situation are.
-Communities have faced restricted water supply, food insecurity, and poverty due to years of mistreatment of both the land and its inhabitants.
-As the surrounding states developed, the reservation were forgotten.
-Corruption and false promises have created an environment where native residents experience a deep dependence on the neighboring states.
+The founders of Fundamental Needs have all experienced or seen firsthand how desperate some of the situations are.
+Communities have faced restricted water supply, food insecurity, poverty, and severe natural and man-made disasters due to years of mistreatment of both the land and its inhabitants.

 Fundamental Needs also recognizes other communities (Colonias and other demographics within the United States) experience neglect and suffering.
 One day we hope to have built an organization with the infrastructure and resources to affect change across all different walks of life.